urbit/docs.urbit.org/content/courses/hoon-school/S-math.md

 --5
 ```

-To recover an unsigned integer from a signed integer, use [`++old:si`](/language/hoon/reference/stdlib/3a#oldsi), which returns the magnitude and the sign.
+To recover an unsigned integer from a signed integer, use {% tooltip
+label="++old:si" href="/language/hoon/reference/stdlib/3a#oldsi" /%},
+which returns the magnitude and the sign.

 ```hoon
 > (old:si --5)